SteveClement/wiki.localhost.lu/Sysadmin/OpenBSD/Tips.md

 # Some general need know stuff on OpenBSD for the every-day sysadmin.

-/!\ Once OpenBSD is installed you should update it immediately, if needed.
+:warning: Once OpenBSD is installed you should update it immediately, if needed.

 cvsup xenoncara version from: 15.05.2012: